paramesh-m/dot-NET-demo/README.md

-# DevSecOps Demos
+# .NET Demo

-Project to track all DevSecOps Demos
+Project to track all efforts for a .NET demo regarding DevSecOps and CI/CD pipelines